ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 > --show mode: if --show_mode is [view], the results are the top instances in the image of a view

 ## To support other format wsi
-> to make use of our method on your own low resolution wsi data, you just need to modify the script: utils/smallwsiread.py, where:
+> to make use of our method on other low resolution wsi data, you just need to modify the script: utils/smallwsiread.py, where:
 > + replace the function [block2instances] defined in [utils.SmallWsiRead.read] as you like
 > + make sure [self.instances] is like: {'filename_corW_corH': numpy_format_im, }
 >   + corW, cor_H: crop position relative to the top left corner of the image
 >   + numpy_format_im: (256, 256, 3) \ RGB \ 0-255 \ np.uint8
-> + make sure there is more than 200 instances in a slide
+> + [make sure there is more than 200 instances in a slide]